empijei/simpletools/myip/README.md

 # myip
-A utility to get local and external ip addresses
+A utility to get local and external ip addresses for all available interfaces